 Although the freezing can be done in a chest freezer, like biological specimens, a quick freeze is best.
 This can be achieved by immersing the wood in a container with acetone and dry ice (frozen CO2).
 Some acceptable results have been achieved using non-vacuum freeze drying in a domestic freezer (particularly frost-free freezers).
-When a domestic freezer is used, the pre-treated wood is placed in the freezer and left there until it is dried.
+When a domestic freezer is used, the pre-treated wood is placed in the freezer on an open rack to allow air to circulate around it, and left there until it is dried.
 In this non-vacuum process, treatment times are in terms of months, as opposed to weeks in a vacuum freeze drier (McCawley et al. 1982).

 Of all of the treatments discussed in this section, freeze drying is the most expensive due to the high cost of freeze dryers.
 Because of the size limitations of most freeze dryers, and the substantially higher costs when investing in equipment capable of treating larger objects, freeze drying is restricted to small objects in most laboratories.